How To Read an Appraisal Report

 Once you get through these pages, the rest of the real estate appraisal report should contain property-specific sketches, maps, and photos.

-If there was not a long write-up on page 3, this will also be the place for an addendum of the appraisal report details.
+If there was not a long write-up on page 3, this would also be the place for an addendum of the appraisal report details.

 I like to start with the building sketch.
 This has the exterior dimensions of the property, with all the interior rooms labeled.